Scotland’s UNBELIEVABLE Driving Routes: Scenic Stops + Trip Plans

 Driving difficulty: easy

-This is when it starts feeling like all of Scotland is one big scenic drive—if you connect this Isle of Skye to Glencoe drive to Skye’s A855 and then continue through Glencoe Valley to Trossachs, you’re almost all the way across the country!
+This is when it starts feeling like all of Scotland is one big scenic driving route—if you connect this Isle of Skye to Glencoe drive to Skye’s A855 and then continue through Glencoe Valley to Trossachs, you’re almost all the way across the country!

 The drive from the Isle of Skye to Fort William (or on to Glencoe) is easy, with good roads, no single lanes, and lots of nature surrounding you.
 You’ll be passing many lochs, often with forests on one side and mountains on the other.
 Pretty.